 There are tons of tips and techniques you can use to mix a tight low end and I’m going to touch on 3 common low end mixing mistakes in this article so you can move away from the dreaded muddy low end mix and more towards a cleaner, tighter low end in all of your future mixes.

 I know it’s frustrating when you can’t seem to get a clear distinction between all of the low-end elements in a mix despite watching countless videos on YouTube on the topic and through your own trial and error, nothing seems to work.

 To be honest, you probably only need to make a few small changes to your low end mixing workflow and you’ll improve things massively.

-So what elements are the main contributors to a muddy low end mix?
+The main contributors to a muddy low end mix

 Well, in rock music, we are usually dealing with the:

 Drums, bass and guitars are the lifeblood of a rock mix and if we get them wrong, rather than a flabby mix, we can go the other way and end up with a thin mix that sounds a bit, well… anaemic for the want of a better expression.